exasol/azure-data-factory-functions/doc/user_guide.md

 #### Query method

-Let's start with using the Query method:
+Let's start with using the Query method.

-Let's create a new pipeline, click on the '+' on the left, select pipeline.
+Create a new pipeline, click on the '+' on the left, select pipeline.
 Give the pipeline a sensible name.

 Now let's drag in an Azure Function Activity and let's give it a name as well.